-Many organisations continue to cling to outdated legacy systems, whether its because the executive board doesn't want to invest in centralised data management technologies when the systems they already have in place are 'just fine' or because the people, using said systems, don't want to invest more time and effort into learning new working processes when they already know how to get things done.
+Many membership organisations continue to cling to outdated legacy systems, whether it's because the executive board doesn't want to invest in centralised data management when the systems they already have in place are 'just fine' or because the people using said systems don't want to invest more time and effort into learning new working processes when they already know how to 'get things done'.
 Perhaps they prefer to use personal spreadsheets that they don't share with other people to manage their work, rendering any data they hold useless from an organisational perspective.
-They might even have an existing CRM (customer relationship management system), but don't know how to use it effectively or deem it too complex to navigate.
+They might even have an existing Customer Relationship Management (CRM) system, but don't know how to leverage it effectively or deem it too complex to navigate.

-People don't want to add to an already busy workload, don't want to learn how to use new technologies and don't want their performance at work to be affected by any skill gaps that would come to the fore if systems were to change.
+People don't want to add to an already busy workload or get distracted from their core mission: engaging with members.
+They feel they don't have time to learn new technologies and don't want their performance at work to be affected by any skill gaps that would come to the fore if systems were to change.